 Is it Safer to Use Prescription Drugs Recreationally Than to Abuse Street/Illicit Drugs?

-It really is no safer to abuse prescription drugs than use street drugs.
-More than ten thousand people die from prescription painkiller abuse each year, more than the number that die from cocaine and heroin abuse combined.
+It is not safer to abuse prescription drugs than use street drugs.
+More than ten thousand people die from prescription painkiller abuse each year, more than the number who die from cocaine and heroin abuse combined.
 It is very easy to overdose on these drugs when they are used in an uncontrolled fashion or they may have a fatal effect on a person’s existing health condition.

 Why Do People Who Become Addicted Get into Such Terrible Condition?